 Mr. Goldhaber is a principal in Goldhaber Policy Services, LLC, a firm that focuses on government relations and issues management, primarily in the areas of housing, mortgage finance, and financial services.
 He brings over three decades of success in policy development, issues management and passage of legislation at the federal and state level.
 He was previously Senior Vice President, Affordable Housing & Industry Relations for Genworth Financial’s U.S. mortgage insurance business.
 Mr. Goldhaber was Vice President of Public Affairs for Federal Home Loan Mortgage Corporation (Freddie Mac) and has also held various legislative and regulatory positions with the Department of Housing and Urban Development (HUD).
 He serves on the Board of Directors of Preservation of Affordable Housing, Inc., has been a member of the North Carolina Community Development Initiative, Inc., the National Housing Conference and the Board of Directors of the National Institute for Community Empowerment.

-Mr. Henderson is the executive director of the Leadership Conference on Civil and Human Rights, the nation’s oldest and most diverse coalition of civil rights groups that includes over 180 organizations.
-Prior to his current role, he was the Washington Bureau Director for the NAACP.
+Mr. Henderson is the interim president and CEO of the Leadership Conference on Civil and Human Rights, the nation’s oldest and most diverse coalition of civil rights groups that includes over 180 organizations.
+Prior to that current role, he was the Washington Bureau Director for the NAACP.
 He was also previously the Associate Director of the Washington national office of the American Civil Liberties Union, where he began his career as a legislative counsel.
 Mr. Henderson serves as the Joseph L. Rauh, Jr. Professor of Public Interest Law at the David A. Clarke School of Law, University of the District of Columbia, Washington, D.C.
 He has received numerous awards, including the prestigious 2003 Congressional Black Caucus Chair’s Award.

 Mr. Retsinas is the director of Harvard University’s Joint Center for Housing Studies, which conducts research to examine and address the most critical housing and community development issues in America.
 Prior to his Harvard appointment, Retsinas served as Assistant Secretary for Housing-Federal Housing Commissioner at the United States Department of Housing and Urban Development and as Director of the Office of Thrift Supervision.
 Mr. Retsinas serves on numerous boards and has won multiple awards for his service, including induction in the National Housing Hall of Fame and was named one of the most influential people in real estate by the National Association of Realtors, in home building by Builder Magazine, and in multifamily housing by Multi-Housing News.